Rheumatic fever is a rare progression of strep throat. It’s become rarer thanks to the availability of medications to treat strep throat.

-In rheumatic fever, the heart valves are damaged by substances (antibodies) that the body produces to fight streptococcal (strep) infection.
+In rheumatic fever, the heart valves may be damaged as he body produces antibodies to fight the strep infection.

 Symptoms of Rheumatic Fever

-Symptoms of damage to the heart valves caused by rheumatic fever may not be noticed for some time.
-Eventually, damaged heart valves can cause serious, even disabling, problems.
-These problems depend on how severe the damage is and which heart valve is affected.
-The most advanced condition is congestive heart failure, in which an enlarged heart is unable to pump sufficient blood to the body.
+It could take months or even years for heart valve damage from rheumatic fever to produce symptoms, but the damage can have serious, even disabling results.
+These problems depend on how severe the damage is, and which heart valve is affected.
+The most serous condition is congestive heart failure, in which an enlarged heart is unable to pump enough blood to the body.

-Damage to the heart and heart valves can be permanent or temporary.
-Damage to a valve can cause narrowing (stenosis), so that the valve no longer allows enough blood to flow through.
-Or damage can prevent the valve from closing properly and lead to valve “leakage,” in which blood flows backward in the heart.
+Damage to the heart and heart valves may be temporary or permanent.
+It may cause narrowing or stenosis, so that the valve no longer allows enough blood to flow through.
+Or it may damage the valve and keep it from closing fully and allow blood to leak backward into the heart.

-Children with rheumatic heart disease may develop a chronic condition due to their damaged cardiac valves.
-Each time the rheumatic fever occurs, the chances increase for further damage to the heart valves.
+Children with rheumatic heart disease may develop a chronic condition.
+Each time the disease recurs, the chances of heart valve damage increases.

-If the heart has been damaged by rheumatic fever, patients are also at increased risk for developing infective an infection of the heart's lining or valves (endocarditis).
+If the heart has been damaged by rheumatic fever, patients also are at increased risk for developing an infection called endocarditis.

 Treatments for Rheumatic Fever

-If there is significant damage to the heart valve, surgical repair or replacement with a prosthetic (artificial) heart valve may be recommended.
+If there is significant damage to the heart valve, your doctor may recommend surgery to repair or replace the affected valve.